-Final Performance to Take Place on July 15
+Final Performance Of Angels In America Revival to Take Place on July 15

 11 Tony Nominations, and Winner of Best Revival of a Play

-In this year’s Tony Awards ceremony, Angels in America earned 11 Tony Award nominations, which tied for the honor of the second highest number of nominations among all shows.
-Ultimately, the show won three of these awards: those for Best Revival of a Play, Best Leading Actor in a Play for Andrew Garfield, and Best Featured Actor in a Play for Nathan Lane.
-Along the way, Angels in America broke the record for the highest number of nominations of any straight play in history.
-When these nominations were announced, the show was extended for two more weeks from its originally announced closing date of July 1, 2018.
-This was following a string of highly positive reviews.
-Ben Brantley from The New York Times called the show “flat-out fabulous” and the cast “top-flight,” while Greg Evans called the show a “masterwork” that “remains as rich a theatrical experience as when Kushner won the Pulitzer back in ’93.”
-Marilyn Stasio from Variety compared the show to “picking up a scorching hot ember from a fire that won’t burn out,” and Allison Adato from Entertainment Weekly stated that “this renewed reminder that the world will spin forward also through these troubled times feels especially welcome.”
+The New York Times called the show “flat-out fabulous” and the cast “top-flight,” while Greg Evans said the “masterwork...remains as rich a theatrical experience as when Kushner won the Pulitzer back in ’93.”
+Variety compared the show to “picking up a scorching hot ember from a fire that won’t burn out,” and Entertainment Weekly stated that “this renewed reminder that the world will spin forward also through these troubled times feels especially welcome.”